 How to ask for help

-The fastest way to receive help is often through your local network, this could be your family, friends or neighbours.
+The fastest way to receive help during COVID-19 (Coronavirus) is often through your local network; this could be your family, friends or neighbours.
 If they are unable to provide you with the support that you need, or they need advice and information themselves, you can request support through Advice Link Partnership Sutton (ALPS) by calling 0208 254 2616 or filling out their contact form.